F1rst-Unicorn/stocks/manual/development/spec.md

 ```

-`DELETE /v2/recipe`: Delete a recipe.
-Deleting a recipe used by a recipe
-ingredient or product restricted, raising status code 4.

-Query parameters:

-* `id: int`: The ID to delete

-* `version: int`: The version to delete

-Result: `application/json`, `Response`

 #### Recipe Ingredients

-`GET /v2/recipeingredient`: Get all recipe ingredients in the system
+`GET /v2/recipe-ingredient`: Get all recipe ingredients in the system

 Query parameters: